-- 1. Transit Uses (40% of funds) - Increased levels of service and/or increased service span - Fare subsidy programs - Purchase of new bus and commuter rail vehicles - Station enhancements and capacity improvements, including intelligent transportation system improvements - Metro transit corridor projects serving ExpressLanes corridors - 2.
-System Connectivity/Active Transportation (40% of Funds) - First mile/last mile connections to transit facilities, focusing on multimodal elements recommended as part of the First/Last Mile Strategic Plan including investments that might support 3rd party mobility solutions (carshare, bike-share)
+1. Transit Uses (40% of funds)

+- Increased levels of service and/or increased service span - Fare subsidy programs - Purchase of new bus and commuter rail vehicles - Station enhancements and capacity improvements, including intelligent transportation system improvements

-- Complete streets projects which emphasize multi-modalism - Bicycle infrastructure including bicycle lanes and secured bicycle parking facilities - Pedestrian enhancements including on/off-ramp safety improvements, street crossings, and ADA-compliance improvements - Infrastructure and programs to support the use of electric vehicles. - Bus station improvements including enhanced bus shelters, real-time arrival information, and other related improvements - El Monte Bus Maintenance facility - Rideshare/Vanpool programs - Park-n-Ride facility improvements including restrooms, lighting, and security. - Landscaping suited to the Southern California ecology.
+- Metro transit corridor projects serving ExpressLanes corridors - 2.
+System Connectivity/Active Transportation (40% of Funds) - First mile/last mile connections to transit facilities, focusing on multimodal elements recommended as part of the First/Last Mile Strategic Plan including investments that might support 3rd party mobility solutions (carshare, bike-share) - Complete streets projects which emphasize multi-modalism - Bicycle infrastructure including bicycle lanes and secured bicycle parking facilities - Pedestrian enhancements including on/off-ramp safety improvements, street crossings, and ADA-compliance improvements - Infrastructure and programs to support the use of electric vehicles. - Bus station improvements including enhanced bus shelters, real-time arrival information, and other related improvements - El Monte Bus Maintenance facility - Rideshare/Vanpool programs - Park-n-Ride facility improvements including restrooms, lighting, and security. - Landscaping suited to the Southern California ecology.
 For example, vegetation that does not contribute to smog and requires little or no irrigation.
 Additionally, landscaping with a high carbon sequestration factor and/ or provides habitat to environmentally sensitive species is favorable. - 3.
-Highway Improvements (20% of funds) - Intelligent transportation system improvements to manage demand - Signal Synchronization programs - On/off ramp improvements which reduce the incidents of bicycle and pedestrian collisions with vehicles - Graffiti removal and landscaping suited to the Southern California ecology.
+Highway Roadway Improvements (20% of funds) - Intelligent transportation system improvements to manage demand - Signal Synchronization programs - Deck rehabilitation and maintenance above the required Caltrans maintenance for the facility - On/off ramp improvements which reduce the incidents of bicycle and pedestrian collisions with vehicles - Expanded freeway service patrol - Graffiti removal and landscaping suited to the Southern California ecology.
 For example, vegetation that does not contribute to smog and requires little or no irrigation.
 Additionally, landscaping with a high carbon sequestration factor and/ or provides habitat to environmentally sensitive species is favorable - Subject to Metro Board approval, extension of the ExpressLanes corridors